 How can we apply Wabi-Sabi in our daily life?

-So again I will begin with a question, how hard is accepting yourself as imperfect, full of flaws, in-transition, unfinished, and then going deeper and understanding your reality?
+So again I will begin with a question, how hard is accepting yourself as imperfect, full of flaws, in transition, unfinished, and then going deeper and understanding your reality?

-• If we decide we can see the beauty in everything, we can be grateful for even a cup of morning tea or coffee.
+- If we decide we can see the beauty in everything, we can be grateful for even a cup of morning tea or coffee.

-In the end, I cannot finish my writing without putting an angle of Mental Health in my blog.
+In the end, I cannot finish my writing without putting an angle on Mental Health in my blog.
 With this concept, I realized there does exist a philosophy that suggests sentiments of desolation and solitude.
 From seeking beauty in peace to finding joy in flaws we learn to accept the flawed beauty of life existing around us.
 From ignoring little imperfections and scars we embrace the wisdom we acquire as we age and we understand life with more clarity.

 So what do you think, is it ok to be imperfect?